lcatlett/dbt-ci/README.md

 ## Branches

-- 8.x: Use a CircleCI base image with Node JS, composer 2 and Terminus 3.
+- 8.x: Use a github-actions base image with Node JS, composer 2 and Terminus 3.
 Produces 8.x-php7.4, 8.x-php8.0, 8.x-php8.1 and 8.x-php8.2 image tags.
-- 7.x: Use a CircleCI base image with Node JS and composer 2.
-Produces 7.x-php7.3, 7.x-php7.4 and 7.x-php8.0 image tags.
+- release: Use a github-actions base image with Node JS, composer 2 and Terminus 3.
+Produces 8.x-php7.4, 8.x-php8.0, 8.x-php8.1 and 8.x-php8.2 image tags.
-- 6.x: Use a CircleCI base image with Node JS
-- 5.x: Don't create multidevs when commits are made to the default branch, instead working directly on the dev environment
-- 4.x: Terminus 2.x and Build Tools 2.x
-- 3.x: Deprecated: Terminus 1 with Build Tools 2.0.0-beta2
-- 2.x: Terminus 1.x and Build Tools 1.x
-- 1.x: Deprecated

 ## 8.x Docker images